Just launching your project on Product Hunt is not enough, you need to get people to upvote, engage, and talk about the launch.

 I would suggest you have, at least, 15-20 social media posts prepared before the launch.

-If you’re worrying about what to post, here are some ideas:
+If you’re worried about what to post, here are some ideas:

 - mention that you’re on the Product Hunt today on all your social media platforms